cvirginie/dash-with-flask/README.md

 # dash-with-flask
+Forked from mbkupfer/dash-with-flask

+Added instructions to run it from the WSL feature on Windows

 Simple example of integrating [Dash](https://plot.ly/products/dash/) into the flask framework.

 This is a demonstration on how to get [Dash](https://plot.ly/products/dash/) working inside of a flask framework.
 Dash is a fantastic library for those that want to create dashboard interfaces while still staying within the python domain language.